Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/system-context.md

 ## System context

 While the platform, at its core, is responsible for brokering data assets from providers to consumers, the DPC is a software component to be integrated into the platform to enable the participants to send data-related notifications to each other.
-Among these notifications,
+Three entities interact with the DSC: the platform core, the data provider, and the data consumer (see Figure below).
+Note that the platform core also gets information about grants from the DPC.

 ![Context delineation](images/diagram_context-delineation_basic.svg)